Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

    npx hardhat test test/AccessGating.Supplicate.spec.ts npx hardhat test test/Deployment/*.spec.ts  # future FAFE suites
    ```
+   - Test Swap/Supplications to see how "in down markets" if Supplications(CBBTCtoUSDC/USDCtoCBBTC) will provide same premiums to-and-from like swaps and log onto API-LPP/MASS Buildnotes.md in Arells

 3. **Deploy to Base mainnet** with verbose logging:
    ```bash